 Take these steps to prepare for the recording portion of the AP French, German, Italian, and Spanish Language and Culture Exams, please take the following steps:

 - You may administer AP Exams in world languages and cultures in a regular classroom, a language lab, or a computer lab.

 - Determine the digital recording technology students will use to record their responses for the speaking portion of the exams.
 (If using a digital language lab, computer, or handheld digital recorder, files must be saved in MP3 format.)

 - Hold several practice recording sessions so that you, teachers, your school's technical staff (if applicable), proctors, students, and technical staff (if applicable) gain a full understanding of the process.

 - Encourage AP teachers to practice recording student responses using the method that will be used on exam day.

 - Make sure that students have the opportunity to practice with released free-response questions and short-answer questions available in the course and exam descriptions, and the teacher-accessible practice exams on the AP Course Audit website.

 - Give proctors a way to cross-reference students' AP numbers to ensure that the proper number is used when they name and save the MP3 files.
 (Applies only when recording with a digital language lab, computer, or handheld digital recorder.)

-- Remind proctors that they will need to verify that each MP3 file can be played and the audio level of each file is adequate.
+- Remind proctors that they will need to verify that each file can be played and the audio level of each file is adequate.